 Export format details

 The geodatabase export format is an open, published XML format.
-This gives developers the ability to write applications that read the export file, even if they don't have any software from ESRI.
-Detailed information on the geodatabase XML schema is available at https://support.esri.com.
+This gives developers the ability to write applications that read the export file, even if they don't have any software from Esri.
+Detailed information on the geodatabase XML schema is available in the white paper XML Schema of the Geodatabase.